-In U.S. copyright law, the doctrine of "fair use" allows everyone to use existing work without permission, under certain conditions.
+In U.S. copyright law, the doctrine of "fair use" allows everyone to use copyrighted work without permission, under certain conditions.
 For the most part, reproducing material in your dissertation or thesis will fall under the umbrella of fair use -- however, you should carefully consider whether or not an argument for fair use can be made according to these four factors:

 CUNY's Office of the General Counsel has prepared a useful guide to fair use.
 Columbia University's Copyright Advisory Office has prepared a Fair Use Checklist to assist in determining whether a use falls under fair use.
-The online Fair Use Evaluator tool, developed by Michael Brewer and the American Library Association's Office for Information Technology Policy, may also be helpful.

 If your use of others' works exceeds that permitted under the doctrine of fair use, you must request permission from the copyright holder.
 This guide from the University of California includes helpful information on how to obtain permissions:

 ProQuest requires evidence of permissions for works by others to be significantly excerpted or incorporated in a published graduate work.
 Submit permission statements, or evidence of correspondence for permissions, as supplemental files when you submit your manuscript.
 Failure to obtain or to seek appropriate permissions will delay publication by ProQuest and in the CUNY Academic Works repository.

 Any work is copyrighted as soon as it is fixed in a tangible medium; it needn't be registered to be "official."
 However, a registered copyright is required before filing a court claim against another author for copyright infringement.
 Further discussion of why to register your copyright is available from the Author's Alliance.
 Registration will also include the work in the Library of Congress collection.
 The ProQuest/UMI company and the CUNY Academic Works repository otherwise serve as the publisher of record.
 ProQuest/UMI will register copyright for $55.
 The U.S. Copyright Office offers online self-registration for $35.